-- a) Execution of transactions in shares, bonds and derivatives in the Greek and foreign capital markets (the company holds a trading license for derivatives). - b) Portfolio management and investment advice. - c) Credit for margin accounts. - d) Undertaking of financial means or placement of financial means and related services. - e) Safekeeping and management of financial assets on account of clients including services of custody and other related services like cash management or safety. - f) Offer advice in companies for capital structure, segment strategy and related issues and also offer advice for merger and acquisitions. - g) Research on investing sector and financial analysis
+- Safekeeping and management of financial assets on account of clients including services of custody and other related services like cash management or safety. - Providing credit or loans to an investor to conduct a transaction in one or more financial instruments to which the Company is performing brokerage services. - Offer advice in companies for capital structure, segment strategy and related issues and also offer advice for merger and acquisitions. - Research on investing sector and financial analysis - Underwriting services.